Island Peak Climbing

 Is this climb for me?

-Yes, with proper acclimatization and with our expert climbing guide, this peak is for anyone who is fit and can do the EBC trek.
+Yes, with proper acclimatization and our expert climbing guide, this peak is for anyone who is fit and can do the EBC trek.
 Many trekkers make Island Peak their first climbing experience.

 Is it technically difficult?

 Both Island Peak and Lobuche Peak are more difficult compared to Mera Peak.
-However, with proper instruction and training at Base Camp by our professional and well-qualified climbing guide to developing your knowledge and use of climbing gear, this Peak can be successfully climbed.
+However, with proper instruction and training at Base Camp by our professional and well-qualified climbing guide to develop your knowledge and use of climbing gear, this Peak can be successfully climbed.

 Do I go to EBC on this climb?